akajuvonen/akajuvonen.github.io/_drafts/vanishing-gradient.md

 ![Example node][fig_nnet]

-# Example with sigmoid function
+# Backpropagation and vanishing gradient

 Example of vanishing gradient.
 Use sigmoid function as an example.
 This is why sigmoid is dead!
 Sigmoid derivative max 0.25.